Federal Employee Fund no interest loans.

 It is a merit-based program.
 So applicants need to prove the need for it as well as compete with other applicants to show their worth.
 The FEEA can be applied to an individual’s college costs, thereby reducing the amount of any loans that the student may need to take out for those educational expenses.

 In order to apply, they need to have worked for the government for a few years.
 They need to be in school full time, or a combination of being employed and in college.
 Certain grade point averages and other goals need to be met and maintained as well from students.
+The child needs to be under the age of 25, and the parent needs to be a federal government employee or postal worker.

 For those faced with a natural disaster, in those cases a grant may be issued.
 This will be for paying expenses while insurance claims or other assistance requests to agencies are being processed.

 The Natural Disaster Grants are offered on a case by case basis.
 Extensive documentation of the damage or hardship needs to be proven.
 This may include things such as FEMA Disaster Application, insurance claim forms, service/repair estimates or more.
 While the goal is to provide these individuals with a grant that doesn’t need to be repaid, in some circumstances only a no interest loan is available.
 So that may be offered to the individual.
+Thousands of grants have been paid out by the Federal Employee and Education Assistance Fund over the years.